decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ### Advantages

-- No transaction fee for identity creation
+- No transaction fee for identifier creation
+- Identifier creation is private
 - Uses Ethereum's built-in account abstraction
-- Supports multi-sig (or proxy) wallet for identity controller
+- Supports multi-sig (or proxy) wallet for account controller
 - Supports secp256k1 public keys as identifiers (on the same infrastructure)
-- Decoupling claims data from the underlying identity
+- Decoupling claims data from the underlying identifier
-- Supports decoupling Ethereum interaction from the underlying identity
+- Supports decoupling Ethereum interaction from the underlying identifier
 - Flexibility to use key management
 - Flexibility to allow third-party funding service to pay the gas fee if needed (meta-transactions)
 - Supports any EVM-compliant blockchain
+- Supports verifiable versioning

 ## JSON-LD Context Definition